 Vivenna stiffened at the insult.
 Patience! she told herself.
 Understand the other person’s place.
 That’s what the Five Visions teach.

-She stood, walking quietly over to Jewels.
+Vivenna stood up, then walked quietly over to Jewels.
 Tentatively, she laid an arm on the other woman’s shoulder.
 Jewels jumped immediately--obviously, without Breath, it was harder for her to notice when people approached her.

 “It’s all right,” Vivenna said.
 “I understand.”
 Then, she turned to go.